You’ve got three years to make the most of everything West Yorkshire has to offer – here’s where to start.

 If you fancy a change of scenery, head to the crags just five minutes further along the hillside.
 Altogether, there are over 600 boulder problems to get to grips with.
 The grades range from an easy-peasy f2 all the way to a knuckle-grazing f8B.
 The views are glorious wherever you choose to lay your mat, although that may pass you by when you’re clinging on for dear life.
 Perhaps save the sightseeing for the bus journey back, eh?

 Caley Crags, Leeds Road, Otley, West Yorkshire, LS21 3DB.
-You can get the X84 bus.
-Get your free First Bus day pass…
+Take the Headingley line.

-3. Try an immersive cinema experience Kirkstall Abbey
+Try an immersive cinema experience at Kirkstall Abbey

 If you’re looking for a one-of-a-kind encounter to tempt you out of the city centre, don’t miss Sneaky Experience.
 These guys love a themed party and they go the whole hog to ensure you love it too.
 Bringing together live cinema, costumed actors, improvised action and props aplenty, they offer nights of total escapism in some of the most stunning locations in the north.